Who we are

-- Legitimate Interests - This is where we rely on our interests as a reason for processing, generally this is to provide you with the best products and service in the most secure and appropriate way and to manage our Dealer Network.
+- Legitimate Interests - This is where it is in our business interests to process your data.
+Generally this is to provide you with the best products and service in the most secure and appropriate way, our marketing activities and identification of new leads.

 You have a number of Rights under Data Protection Legislation.
 If you would like to exercise any of these rights, you can contact us using the contact details in the “Contact Us” section further below.

 You rights under the Legislation are –

 The right to be informed about our collection and use of personal data

 You have the right to be informed about the collection and use of your personal data.
 This Privacy notice gives you this information.

 You have the right to access the personal information that we hold about.
 This is sometimes termed ‘Subject Access Request’.
 If we agree that we are obliged to provide personal information to you (or someone else on your behalf), we will provide it to you or them free of charge and aim to do so within 1 month from the point that we are able to confirm your identity.
 We will ask for proof of identity and sufficient information about your interactions with us that we can locate your personal information.

 Right to correction your personal information

 If any of the personal information we hold about you is inaccurate, incomplete or out of date, you can ask us to correct it.

 You have the right to ask us to restrict the processing of your personal data.
 For example, this may be because you have issues with the accuracy of the data we hold or the way we have processed your data.
 The right is not absolute and only applies in certain circumstances.